-Another fun way to explore the area is via UTV (utility terrain vehicle) which is provided to each wagon of glampers.
+Explore the area using UTV (utility terrain vehicle) which is provided to each wagon of glampers.
 We had more fun exploring the acreage and driving from the glamping site to the ranch.

 5. Glamping Means Lots of Horseback Rides

-Our first order of business when we arrived: being fitted for our horses.
-Someone knew what they were doing when they paired this Disney fan with a horse named Tiger Lily!
+First up at arrival: pairing us with our horses.
+Luckily, someone knew what they were doing when they paired this Disney fan with a horse named Tiger Lily!

 We did 4 hours plus rides every day.
 Every ride took us on different trails, so nothing was repetitive.
 We climbed hills, crossed rivers, and descended steep trails.
 I almost fell off once but somehow managed to stay on.
 All the while, I felt safe and secure on my horse and totally aware of my surroundings.
 It was glorious.